dwallach1/RecipeTransformer/README.md

 This python module takes in a URL pointing to a recipe from AllRecipes.com.
 It then promps the user to identify any and all supported transformations they would like to make to the recipe.
 These transformations can be any of the following

+* To and from vegetarian
-* To and from vegetarian and/or vegan
+* To and from vegan
-* Style of cuisine
-* To and from healthy (or perhaps even different types of healthy)
+* To and from healthy
+* To and from pescatarian
+* To Style of cuisine (i.e. to Thai)
 * DIY to easy
 * Cooking method (from bake to stir fry, for example)